 And you know what, they're right – if, that is, you are Thai and bought off plan with a heads-up from the developer.

 Here's a quote from the NomadCapitalist who knows a fair thing or two about property markets and their “legal scams” in Asia:

 Here’s one way Thais are playing the real estate market in Bangkok.
 Connected Thais will find “off-plan” condo projects in areas along the Skytrain line, such as Sukhumvit or Sathorn in Bangkok.
 Developers require ten percent of the condo price down at signing, which can be paid in installments over one to two years.
 That means a 500-square-foot, $200,000 condo can essentially be optioned for about $1,000 a month.

 The plan in this scenario is to do an off-the-books sale of the purchase contrast to a longer-term investor (or sucker) once construction gets underway.
 Considering condo prices increase as much as few percentage points per quarter once it goes “on plan”, Thai investors can as much as double their out-of-pocket investment before they flip the property.
 And because it was off the books, they avoid taxes or much scrutiny.

 Such opportunities are not as open to westerners.
 You have to be connected, and Thailand is very proud of the fact that it was never colonized by any European power.
 That means no foreigner is going to penetrate their inner circle.

-Ask yourself this simple question: why are their so many condos sitting empty in Thailand, particularly in Bangkok, yet, the owners would rather have them remain empty than drop the rental rate?
+Ask yourself this simple question: why are there so many condos sitting empty in Thailand, particularly in Bangkok?

 I will tell you: